cvat-ai/cvat/README.md

 dataset framework allows additional dataset transformations via its command line tool and Python library.

-For more information about supported formats, look at the [documentation](https://cvat-ai.github.io/cvat/docs/manual/advanced/formats/).
+For more information about the supported formats, look at the [documentation](https://cvat-ai.github.io/cvat/docs/manual/advanced/formats/).

 <!--lint disable maximum-line-length-->